-The calculator can calculate RSI using any of the 3 most common methods.
+The calculator can calculate RSI using any of the three popular methods.

 The methods differ in the exact formula for average up and down moves (the second step in RSI calculation).

-The calculation methods are explained in chapter 4 of the PDF guide.
+The calculation methods are explained in chapter 4 of the user guide.